-- 16. Annex A outlines the milestones for the local agencies to provide information to support the inspection.
-They should provide the information as soon as is practical and by the milestones in Annex A. - 17.
+- 18. Annex A outlines the milestones for the local agencies to provide information to support the inspection.
+They should provide the information as soon as is practical and by the milestones in Annex A. - 19.
 Inspectors will not request any information in addition to that outlined in Annex A, unless there are exceptional circumstances.
 They may agree to look at any additional information provided by the local partnership.
-For any additional information the partnership/inspector must demonstrate that it is: - necessary for an accurate understanding of children's experiences and the effectiveness of local services - not already available through the request in Annex A, which should be the partnerships' best and most recent examples of the information requested. - 18.
+For any additional information the partnership/inspector must demonstrate that it is: - necessary for an accurate understanding of children's experiences and the effectiveness of local services - not already available through the request in Annex A, which should be the partnerships' best and most recent examples of the information requested. - 20.
 The local agencies should provide any information requested using secure processes.
 Inspectors will provide details for accessing a secure online site that local agencies can choose to use for this purpose.
-This site has been risk assessed by Ofsted against the Government's Cloud Security Principles to handle sensitive personal data. - 19.
+This site has been risk assessed by Ofsted against the Government's Cloud Security Principles to handle sensitive personal data.11 - 21.
 The lead inspector will ask for information required to select the children and young people whose experiences and progress inspectors will track and sample during the inspection.
 Unique identification numbers, not full names, should be used on the lists provided.
-The first list/s required will relate to the deep dive aspect of the inspection.
-The DCS should provide these by the end of the day that the local area was notified of the inspection. - 20.
-If there are particular contextual issues faced by the local area in relation to the deep dive theme, the DCS can advise the lead inspector of this when they provide the list of children within the deep dive theme or at the initial set-up discussion.
-The lead inspector will take this into account when selecting the children whose experiences the team will track and sample for this inspection. - 21.
-The lead inspector will select 20 children from the deep dive theme and ask the local authority to provide additional data on these 20.
-The lead inspector will select five to seven children from these 20 and ask the DCS to coordinate a joint evaluation by the local agencies of these children's experiences.
+The first list/s required will relate to children identified as a child in need and children who are subject to a child protection plan.
+The DCS should provide these by the end of the day that the local area was notified of the inspection.

-&lt;sup>6 'Summary of cloud security principles'; www.gov.uk/government/publications/cloud-service-security-principles
+11 'Summary of cloud security principles'; www.gov.uk/government/publications/cloud-service-security-principles